microsoft/vscode-docs/blogs/2018/09/07/engineering-with-azure-pipelines.md

 ![VSCode Project Build Page](build.png)

 There's a lot of cool stuff which needed to happen in order for us to make sure a move.
-Let's break it down (TODO@PJ: Note for PJ to check on branding – if we should change all these to new naming or not.):
+Let's break it down:

-1. [VSTS Public Projects (TODO@PJ: @Dmitry: Do public projects accrue to Azure Pipelines, Azure Repos, or Azure DevOps?)](https://docs.microsoft.com/azure/devops/organizations/public) enable us to run a [public-facing Visual Studio Code project](https://dev.azure.com/vscode/VSCode/_build?definitionId=1) in which all our continuous integration builds run;
+1. Azure Pipelines [support for public projects](https://docs.microsoft.com/azure/devops/organizations/public) enable us to run a [public-facing Visual Studio Code project](https://dev.azure.com/vscode/VSCode/_build?definitionId=1) in which all our continuous integration builds run;
-2. [VSTS Build Agents (TODO@PJ: @Dmitry: Do agents accrue to Azure Pipelines, or Azure DevOps?)](https://docs.microsoft.com/azure/devops/pipelines/agents/agents) have long supported the Windows, macOS, & Linux platform matrix;
+2. [Build Agents](https://docs.microsoft.com/azure/devops/pipelines/agents/agents) in Azure Pipelines have long supported the Windows, macOS, & Linux platform matrix;
-3. [VSTS Microsoft-hosted agents (TODO@PJ: @Dmitry: Do agents accrue to Azure Pipelines, or Azure DevOps?)](https://docs.microsoft.com/azure/devops/pipelines/agents/hosted) provide a great stack of software to build projects without worrying about build machine maintenance;
+3. [Microsoft-hosted agents](https://docs.microsoft.com/azure/devops/pipelines/agents/hosted) in Azure Pipelines running macOS, Linux, and Windows provide a great stack of software to build projects without worrying about build machine maintenance;
 4. [YAML CI](https://docs.microsoft.com/azure/devops/pipelines/get-started-yaml) allows creating YAML definitions which are kept close to the project’s sources (for which Visual Studio Code provides [great extensions](https://marketplace.visualstudio.com/search?term=yaml&target=VSCode&category=All%20categories&sortBy=Relevance)).

 Putting all of this together, we're finally able to focus on a single CI solution.
 The [Visual Studio Code build on Azure Pipelines](https://dev.azure.com/vscode/VSCode/_build/results?buildId=5876&view=logs) runs our compilation, hygiene checks and test suites in a single build, automatically distributing the build across different platforms.
 Since we're using Microsoft-hosted build agents, we don't have to worry about maintaining those machines.